theforeman/kafo/README.md

 ## Hash arguments

-You can use Hash value not unlike Arrays.
-It's also multivalue type but you have to specify a key:value pairs like this.
+You can use a Hash value like an Array.
+It's also a multivalue type but you have to specify a key:value pair like in the following example.
 ```bash
 bin/foreman-installer --puppet-server-git-branch-map=master:some --puppet-server-git-branch-map=development:another
 ```

-The same applies in interactive mode, you enter each pair on separate line just like with Array, the only difference is that the line must be formatted as key:value.
+The same applies to the interactive mode, you enter each pair on separate lines just like with an Array, the only difference is that the line must be formatted as key:value.

 When parsing the value, the first colon divides key and value.
 All other